wzhao0842/Stress-Test-Tool/README.md

 A effective way to stress test in Competitive Programming

 ## Intro
 We have all being through failing of solutions.
-After hours of debugging, we sometimes get demotivated and tired at the end.
-So I decide to create this ultimate tool.
+After hours of debugging, we get demotivated and tired at the end.
+So today I decide to create this ultimate tool.

-Stress Test is a techinique to compare two files - a file you wrote as solution and a file that guarantee is correct - By doing that, you can quickly find the counter case to debug
+Stress Test is a techinique that compares two files and their outputs - a file you wrote as solution and a file that guarantee is correct -
+By doing that, you can quickly find the input case to debug

 ## Settings
 ".bash_aliases" file and "template" folder must both be place in home directory "~" (if you have ".bash_aliases" already, you can just add it in)